 Initial treatment for a mild, or 1st degree UCL injury consists of ice and medication to reduce pain and swelling of the elbow.
 Rest from the activity is recommended and in more severe cases a brace or splint may be utilized.
 Dr. Mazzara may recommend physical therapy or to have an athlete’s mechanics evaluated and corrected to avoid further damage.

-How to treat a UCL injury with surgery?
+How is a UCL injury treated with surgery?

 If the UCL injury is too severe or doesn’t respond to non-surgical treatment, Dr. Mazzara may recommend surgery.
 Often a minimally invasive technique can be used to perform a reconstruction procedure known as “Tommy John” surgery.
 During this arthroscopic repair, Dr. Mazzara will use a patient’s own forearm tissue to reconstruct the damaged ligament.
 If the patient’s own tissue cannot be used, a donor tissue called an allograft will be used.